kcbanner/uw-wkrpt/README.md

 This is a LaTeX document class to make you life easier when writing work term reports for the University of Waterloo.

 This class was originally written by Simon Law, and was available at: http://www.eng.uwaterloo.ca/~sfllaw/programs/uw-wkrpt/.
-That page no longer exists.
+It is now also available at: http://sfllaw.ca/programs/uw-wkrpt/

 I have made some improvements and updates to bring this class more in line with the current work report guidelines.
 If you notice any issues or inconsistencies with the guidlines, please let me know, or send a pull request!